 CLICK HERE to watch the YouTube video.

-Being overweight or being obese increases your risk of low back pain.
+Being overweight or obese increases your risk of low back pain.
 It could be a cause of low back pain.

-Summarizing all that points that I mentioned:
+Summarizing the points that I mentioned:

 - Your feet could be the cause of your low back pain.